 What is Pay-Per-Click (PPC) advertising?

-As the name suggests, you place an ad and every time someone clicks your ad, you pay a certain amount.
+Pay-per-click online advertising, what is it?
+As the name suggests, pay per click online advertising is when you place an ad and every time someone clicks your ad, you pay a certain amount.
 Some popular examples are Google Adwords and Facebook ads.

 Why would you want to use it?